rugwirobaker/hermes/README.md

 cat .template.env
 PORT=8080
 PINDO_API_KEY="pindo.io api key"
-HELMES_SENDER_IDENTITY="who is sending the message"
+HERMES_SENDER_IDENTITY="who is sending the message"
 ```

 This uses https://pindo.io so you'll have to create an account and an API KEY.